Back to ArticlesBy Adrien Laurent

 Skills and Qualifications in Demand

 Even as job openings have been harder to come by, employer expectations for skillsets have only increased.
 Life science companies today are especially hungry for talent at the intersection of biology and technology.
 A clear theme is the demand for data-driven and computational skills alongside traditional scientific expertise.
 For example, professionals who can apply artificial intelligence (AI) and machine learning to drug discovery are at a premium.
 These individuals often have hybrid expertise in biology, chemistry, and computer science – enabling them to develop algorithms that can sift through vast datasets to find new drug targets or optimize lead compounds.
-In fact, among the few areas of hiring growth in early 2025 were roles requiring AI/ML and data science applied to pharma R&D (The biotech job market in 2025: Still in survival mode?).
+In fact, among the few areas of hiring growth in early 2025 were roles requiring AI/ML and data science applied to pharma R&D ([12]).
 Job titles like "Computational Biologist," "Bioinformatics Scientist," or "AI Engineer – Drug Discovery" are frequently seen in job postings, reflecting how digitization is reshaping the industry.
 Companies are keen on recruits who not only generate data in the lab, but can also analyze and interpret big data – whether it's genomic sequences, high-throughput screening results, or real-world evidence of drug outcomes.

 Specific technical skills and qualifications topping the wish-list of life science employers in 2025 include: